 As a parent myself, I found this documentary heartbreaking, gripping and very important.
 It’s a great reminder for all parents and our children.
 If you are seeking notes on what your child shouldn’t do or to find out what apps your children should be allowed to use, you won’t quite find those answers here.
 Instead, you will find basic common sense and reminders on sensible things, such as the importance of being able to communicate with your child.

 Overall, I found this documentary highly fascinating, but it’s also gripping and highly alarming.
 I enjoyed having a greater understanding of the challenges and past cases this task force has undergone.
 If you are a parent, this feature is easy to recommend as it serves to give a greater understanding of the past and the present dangers for all young people and what task forces are up against.
 The key cases which are introduced will be touching for those who enjoy true crime stories.
-Pacing, for the most part, is engaging, and the film certainly ends strongly with a clear message that current stats cannot be ignored.
-The Children in the Pictures (2021) is Now Available on SBS On Demand!
+The pacing, for the most part, is engaging, and the film certainly ends strongly with a clear message that current stats cannot be ignored.
 To find a local screening near you, host your own cinema or virtual screening, seek help or find out how you can get involved, visit: https://childreninthepictures.org/